espocrm/documentation/administration/layout-manager.md

 ## Mass Update

-The list of fields availabe in the Mass Update form.
+The list of fields available in the Mass Update form.

 ## Relationship Panels